nyambati/ssh-key-rotation/README.md

 # The location to store the keys to. (warning it should not begin with /)
 ssh_key_path: ".ssh/new-ssh-key"

+# if you already have generated you keys add the following variables.

+# Set to true by default
+generate_new_key: True
+ssh_connection_key: "some key"

+# add this if you want to add deployment key for your server,
+ssh_deployment_key: "deployment key"

 ```

 The above variables and values are the default inputs to this role.
 You can check the default folder.
 Make sure you upate them with your own.